Man arrested in shooting death of western Missouri teen

 Police say McCarver told officers he met 16-year-old Tyson White in Grandview after White asked McCarver to get him a gun.
 Police say White brought money for the gun, and McCarver then decided to take the money and keep the gun.
 Police say McCarver fired a shot at White, who was found outside Thursday with a fatal gunshot wound.

-Police say McCarver told officer he did not intend to kill the victim.
+Police say McCarver told the officer he did not intend to kill the victim.

 Prosecutors have requested a bond of $100,000 cash for McCarver.